 When you suffer personal injury, the medical aspect plays a major role.
-To assess the severity of the injury, the limitations and recovery, a medical advisor is often engaged.
+To properly assess the severity of the injury, the limitations and the recovery, a medical advisor is often brought in.
 But what exactly does such an advisor do, who does he work for, and what does this mean for your case?
 In this blog, we explain it step by step.

 What is a medical advisor?

-A medical advisor is a doctor who specializes in evaluating medical information in personal injury cases.
-They translate medical data into legal and insurance contexts.
+A medical advisor is a physician who specializes in assessing medical information in personal injury cases.
+He or she translates medical data into a legal and insurance-law context.

-The medical advisor does not look at liability, but at the medical substantiation of your damage: what medically happened, what are the consequences and to what extent are they permanent?
+The medical advisor does not look at liability, but at the medical substantiation of your damages: what happened medically, what are the consequences, and to what extent are they permanent?

-The medical advisor is an important link between treating doctors, the personal injury lawyer and the insurer.
+The medical advisor thereby forms an important link between the treating physicians, the personal injury lawyer and the insurer.

 A medical advisor is often involved at an early stage, for example: